Building Belonging in Dual Credit Classrooms

 Although one of our goals is to reach 100% adoption across every district and ensure the letter of the law is met, the spirit of the law means ensuring that these policies come alive for students and teachers.
 These policies are the bridges we’ve built together – our next step is to build a culture of belonging in dual credit classrooms and invite every student to join us there.

 As we continue to monitor the state of policy adoption, the Stand for Children team is also supporting the implementation of this policy.
 In April of 2022, we hosted a two-part convening of educators from across the state who are excited about how to do this work and do it well.
 In the Spring of 2023, we will continue building networks, fostering connections, and learning and growing together to ensure that every Washington student has access to the rigorous coursework they’re asking for.
-(You can sign up here to receive more information about our virtual 2023 convening happening April 21st).
+On April 21st, we will host our virtual convening: Building Bridges to Dual Credit.

 This report includes an updated list of districts that have adopted a policy alongside case studies showcasing the details of what effective implementation can look like.
 You’ll also find highlights from our district convenings, a brief history of how we got here, and an invitation to join us in the next phase of this movement.
 Thank you for joining us on this journey.